MateuszMiszczynski/jenkins-pipeline/README.md

 To run the project and tests locally, follow these steps:

-# Jenkins Python CI/CD Pipeline

-This project demonstrates a **CI/CD pipeline** using Jenkins, Python, and Docker.

 ## Run Locally with Docker

 ### 1. Build and run Jenkins container